 In a small bowl, combine the strawberries, sugar and basil leaves.
 Muddle together until the berries are slightly crushed.
 Pour the mixture into a Collins glass.
 Add the cosmo and lemon juice.
 Top with club soda.
 Serve over ice.

 Just make a simple syrup for this cocktail:

 - 2 ounces Mimosa

 - splash of club soda

-Pour the Aperol into a wine glass.
-Top with prosecco and a splash of club soda.
+Pour the Mimosa into a wine glass.
+Top with mimosa and a splash of club soda.
 Serve immediately

 Kiwi Mojito Spritzers

 Here's a simple recipe for this sophisticated drink: